himanshu4git/PairFinAssesment/README.md

 # PairFinAssesment

 *****************************************************************
 This Program finds majority element in given array.
-I created a function to get the user input to form an array assumptionis that the majority element always exists in the array.
+I created a function to get the user input to form an array assumption is that the majority element always exists in the array.
 *****************************************************************
-The main method calls two utilites function first is to create the array by taking input from user Second is to find the majority element in the array
+The main method calls two utilities function first is to create the array by taking input from user Second is to find the majority element in the array
 *****************************************************************